Jail is different from being kidnapped. Kidnapping = a person takes your freedom. Jail = a system of rules takes it.

 The moment of capture — before the cell, before the sentence.
 The system has found you and the confinement begins.
 The arrest is the exact transition from freedom to consequence.
 Everything that follows — the sentence, the cell, the escape — starts here.
 What were you doing when they came for you?
 The answer reveals what activity in your life is about to trigger a systemic consequence.

-Every competitor says: "feeling trapped or guilty."
+Every competitor says: 'feeling trapped or guilty.'
 Surface.
 In processwork, jail stages confinement by a system of rules — and the critical question is whose rules are confining you.
 Society's laws, a parent's expectations, a partner's code, or most commonly: your own internalized authority.

 Jail is different from kidnapping.
 Kidnapping = freedom taken by a person.
 Jail = freedom taken by a system.
 You can fight a person, but fighting a system requires understanding its rules.
 The jail dream stages confinement by an institution, a code, a law — something impersonal that operates by its own logic.